HarperDB/documentation/docs/technical-details/reference/globals.md

 ## `server`

-The `server` global object provides a number of functions and objects to interact with Harper's HTTP service.
+The `server` global object provides a number of functions and objects to interact with Harper's HTTP, networking, and authentication services.

 ### `server.http(listener: RequestListener, options: HttpOptions): HttpServer[]`